-Midland Bank Limited (MDB) has also adopted Basel III framework as part of its capital management strategy in line with the revised guideline.
+Midland Bank PLC.
+(MDB) has also adopted Basel III framework as part of its capital management strategy in line with the revised Risk Based Capital Adequacy Guideline of Bangladesh Bank.
 These Market discipline disclosures under Basel III are made following 'Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for banks in line with Basel III)' for banks issued by Bangladesh Bank in December 2014.
 The purpose of Market discipline is to complement the minimum capital requirements and the supervisory review process.
-Establishing a transparent and disciplined financial market through providing accurate and timely information related to liquidity, solvency, performance and risk profile of a bank is another important objective of this disclosure
+Establishing a transparent and disciplined financial market through providing accurate and timely information related to liquidity, solvency, performance and risk profile of a bank is another important objective of this disclosure.